 Chased off by the antics of Hank the Mule, Dorothy ends up in her cornfield, where she realizes her family's Scarecrow is alive.
 She helps him down and he takes a tumble on the turnstyle.
 A cyclone soon arrives and leaves Dorothy, Scarecrow, Toto and Hank spinning around on a haystack, with Imogene the Cow flying soon after.
 Soon after their arrival, the Wizard of Oz issues a public decree that he is a humbug, to make sure no one ever finds out.
 Glinda pops up out of the background and transforms Toto into a man in a bulldog suit to serve as a better protector for Dorothy.
 Then they encounter the Tin Woodman, the Cowardly Lion, and Eureka.
 Nevertheless, she is captured by Momba, the Wicked Witch of the West (suggesting Baum thought the other witches were Mombe, Mombo, and Mombu, in keeping with the council in _Queen Zixi of Ix_) and her flying lizards and soldiers.
 Dorothy defeats Momba, and they arrive at the Emerald City just in time for the Wizard's going away party.
-Written by

 Scott Andrew Hutchins <email@example.com>

 The end credits to this oldest surviving 13-minute adaptation of the "Wizard of Oz" stories are missing.
 Therefore, there is no official verification of cast members.
 Best guesses for who played who are based on "Oz" trivia and film historians, which may or may not be accurate.
 See more